Smartling/SmartlingHelp/_articles/manage-content/jobs.md

 You should be careful using Job auto-creation in projects where you already have integration with Jobs API.
 Make sure scheduled Jobs and Jobs created via API don't try to get the same content added.

-**What if I want to run job creation few times a day?**
+**Can I schedule job creation to more than one time a day?**
 You can create multiple rules to run at the same day.
-You can use the same text for the Job name in each rule configuration.
+Also you can use the same text for the Job name in each rule configuration.

 **I set up the rules but Jobs are not created, what might be wrong?**